 Why work on rough paper?

-Problem 1: Drawing contiguous lines and shapes with the graphite.
+Problem 1: Drawing contiguous lines with graphite

 Solution 1

-Problem 2: filling in shapes with Inktense.
+Problem 2: Filling in shapes with Inktense

 Solution 2

-Problem 3: adding a sense of form
+Problem 3: Add a sense of form

 Solution 3